Dr. Atmika Paudel, PhD says... The article correctly shows how high estrogen level can affect the vulnerability to yeast infections.

 Stress makes the adrenal glands go into overdrive, which causes the body to divert progesterone to the adrenals to support cortisol production.
 This process reduces progesterone levels and because progesterone offsets estrogen, the body may experience estrogen dominance, i.e. PMS, hot flashes, night sweats, migraines, fibroids, heavy bleeding, breast tenderness, weight gain, etc.

-The adrenal glands contributes to about 35 percent of premenopausal female hormones and compromised adrenal function profoundly affects hormonal balance.
+The adrenal gland contributes about 35 percent of premenopausal female hormones and compromised adrenal function profoundly affects hormonal balance.

-Excessive cortisol also blocks progesterone receptors, further contributing to low progesterone and progesterone is the primary material for producing cortisol.
+Excessive cortisol blocks your progesterone receptors, further contributing to low progesterone and progesterone is the primary material for producing cortisol.
 When progesterone levels go down, estrogen levels rise.
-It's a big intertwined circle.
-These two imbalances, excessive cortisol and low progesterone, leads to estrogen dominance.
-Restoring adrenal function is a pre-requisite for hormonal balance.
+Its a big intertwined circle.
+These two imbalances, excessive cortisol and low progesterone, lead to estrogen dominance.
+Restoring adrenal function is a required for hormonal balance.